meqaio/swagger_meqa/docs/test-plan-dsl.md

 * path: the relative path to root url
 * method: the http method, e.g. GET, POST
 * ref: refers to another test object by name.
 This overrides (path, method)
-* parameters: a map of key->value pairs.
+* parameters: a list of parameters
+    - name: value
+    - special key: in, e.g. in: path

 The parameters allow special values, and defaults to the special value "auto".
 The meaning of special values are:
 * auto - pick a known good value.
 While we execute the tests, we keep track of the objects created and deleted.
 We can choose a good value based on what we know.